Climate conference vs climate action

 If you can slightly change an individual’s habit and replicate that across boroughs you start to get a real shift.”

 We’re calling on businesses to support more projects like these through ActionFunder.
 To see more projects working to fight climate change head over here.
-To start supporting them, register your interest or book a demo of ActionFunder.
+To start supporting them, book a demo of ActionFunder.